dsureauperso/rabbitmq/README.md

 In case of a node failure, a new queue leader will be elected.

-The **queue_leader_locator** parameter is set to **balanced** in the configuration files to tell RabbitMQ to pick the node hosting the minimum number of quorum queue leaders.
+The **queue_leader_locator** parameter is set to **balanced** in the configuration files to tell RabbitMQ to pick the node hosting the minimum number of quorum queue leaders as the new queue leader location.

 #### High Availability Proxy